Breathing. It seems simple enough. Is it something you’ve given much thought?

-The reality is, it’s a bit more complicated.
+The reality is, breathing is a bit more complicated.

 Did you know there’s a healthy way to breathe and an unhealthy way?
 There’s a good chance that you haven’t even given “the way you breathe” much thought because, after all, you’re still alive, so you’re clearly breathing!